top of page

 • Being listed on a national database

-Landlords who follow the correct process and maintain safe properties should not be affected.
+Landlords who follow the correct process and maintain safe properties will not be affected.

 ?